Honda CB750 and CR750: 2007 CB750 Special Edition

-In 2007 Honda Japan announced the CB750 Special Edition.
-This limited edition run was put forth to commemorate the 25th anniversary of "Fast Freddie" Spencer joining the Honda Grand Prix Team and a version of this bike donning the "Digital Silver Metallic" color of the CB750 racebike Spencer used in the 1981 AMA Superbike championship was offered alongside a version that was painted in "Candy Blazing Red" reminiscent of the CBX1000.
+In 2007 Honda Japan offered a Special Edition version of the RC42 CB750.
+This limited edition run was put forth to commemorate the 25th anniversary of "Fast Freddie" Spencer joining the Honda Grand Prix Team.
+These bikes would don the "Digital Silver Metallic" color of the CB750 racebike Spencer used in the 1981 AMA Superbike championship alongside a version that was painted in "Candy Blazing Red" reminiscent of the CBX1000.

 Discontinuation and Successors

 The CB750F2/CB Seven-Fifty was discontinued for the European market in 2001 and in 2003 the Nighthawk 750 was discontinued in North America, though the CB750 would continue in Japan until 2008 when 2007 automobile exhaust gas regulations went into effect.
-This would lead the CBR-based Honda Hornet CB600F and later NC700 series to eventually take over the role as Honda's middleweight standard bike offerings in both Europe and North America.
+This would lead the CBR600F3 based Honda Hornet CB600F and later both the CB650F and NC700 series to eventually take over the role as Honda's middleweight standard bike offerings in both Europe and North America.

 In 2010, Honda released the CB1100, which although well over 750cc in displacement and fuel-injected was marketed as a spiritual successor to the original 1970-1983 CB750 models both in terms of style and concept; this motorcycle model would be later sold to North America and Europe in 2013, with sales ending in 2017 and 2022 respectively.